EXPLAINER: What’s known about Biden catching COVID-19?

 DID HE GET THE BA.5 VARIANT?

-It’s unclear which variant Biden has contracted.
-But the dominant virus variant in the U.S. is the omicron mutant BA.5, which is also prominent worldwide.
+It’s unclear which variant Biden has contracted, though a sample has been sent for genetic sequencing to determine that.
+The dominant virus variant in the U.S. is the omicron mutant BA.5, which is also prominent worldwide.
 The variant accounted for three-quarters of new infections reported in the U.S. last week.
 It’s also been gaining ground globally, making up more than half of sequenced omicron cases.
 Experts say BA.5 is one of the most transmissible variants yet but they haven’t seen an increase in severity compared with previous omicron variants.

 WHERE DID HE CATCH IT?

 That’s unclear.
 Symptoms can start two days to two weeks after exposure to the virus.
 Biden has kept a busy travel schedule lately.
 During his recent Middle East trip, the president was seen fist-bumping, handshaking and even occasionally hugging.
-He returned to Washington late Saturday and kept a low profile for the next three days, leaving briefly to attend church in Washington and for a Tuesday appearance outside the White House with Ukraine’s first lady.
+He returned to Washington late Saturday and kept a low profile for the next three days, leaving briefly to attend church and for a Tuesday appearance outside the White House with Ukraine’s first lady.
 He traveled to Massachusetts on Wednesday to announce modest new steps to combat climate change.

 WHAT ABOUT JILL BIDEN?